Understanding Anomaly Detection with Deep Invertible Networks through Hierarchies of Distributions and Features: Experiments

-Extending from the unsupervised to the supervised setting, Tab.~\ref{tab:overview-results} further reports the numbers achieved by using the class-conditional in-distribution Glow-network and treating inputs from other classes as outliers.
+From the unsupervised to the supervised setting, Tab.~\ref{tab:overview-results} further reports the numbers achieved by using the class-conditional in-distribution Glow-network and treating inputs from other classes as outliers.
 We observe further improved anomaly detection performance.

-Overall, our approach reaches similar performance as the approach MSP-OE~\citep{hendrycks2018deep} with inlier class labels (\textbf{Supervised}), while being substantially better without inlier class labels (\textbf{Unsupervised}), see Tab.~\ref{tab:overview-results}.
+Overall, our approach only slightly underperforms the approach MSP-OE~\citep{hendrycks2018deep} with inlier class labels (\textbf{Supervised}), while being substantially better without inlier class labels (\textbf{Unsupervised}), see Tab.~\ref{tab:overview-results}.
 In contrast to observations by \citet{hendrycks2018deep} for their unsupervised setup, we do not experience a severe degradation of the anomaly detection performance from the lack of class labels.